nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `JABPro` and the **Actor** is the `hiring manager`, unless specified otherwise)

 **Use case: Add a person**

+**Guarantees**: The person is added to the list of persons.
+The person is also saved in the database.

 **MSS**
 1. User requests to add a person.